MicrosoftDocs/powerquery-docs/powerquery-docs/make-fuzzy-clear.md

 The best scenario for applying the fuzzy match algorithm is when all text strings in a column contain only the strings that need to be compared and not extra components.
 For example, comparing `Apples` against `4ppl3s` yields higher similarity scores than comparing `Apples` to `My favorite fruit, by far, is Apples.
 I simply love them!`.

-This is because the word ``Apples`` in the second string is only a small part of the whole text string that yields a lower similarity score.
+This is because the word `Apples` in the second string is only a small part of the whole text string that yields a lower similarity score.

-Take a look at the following dataset that consists of responses from a survey that had only one question "What is your favorite fruit?".
+Take a look at the following dataset that consists of responses from a survey that had only one question "What is your favorite fruit?"

 |Fruit|
 |-----|